garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/artifact.md

-- an architectural work product
+- an architectural work product that describes an aspect of the architecture